Section 1. Respect for the Integrity of the Person, Including Freedom from:

 The law does not prohibit discrimination against persons with physical, sensory, intellectual, and mental disabilities in employment, education, air travel and other transportation, access to health care, the judicial system, or the provision of other state services or other areas.
 The law does not require public accessibility to buildings, information, and communications.
 Newer commercial buildings often included such access, as did some newer government buildings.
 Children with disabilities could attend government-supported schools.

-Information about patterns of abuse of persons with disabilities in prisons and educational and mental health institutions was not widely available.
-Persons with disabilities could generally participate in civic affairs, and there were no legal restrictions that prevented persons with disabilities from voting in municipal council elections, although lack of accessibility of buildings, information, and communications likely limited some persons with disabilities from participating fully.
-In 2013 the HRC appointed four experts to work as advocates for persons with disabilities in the kingdom and to respond to complaints of discrimination; their work expanded during the year to include participation in international conferences on discrimination against persons with disabilities.
-The King Salman Center for Disability Research, a nonprofit research foundation, continued to conduct laboratory and field research on a range of disability and quality of life issues.
+Persons with disabilities could generally participate in civic affairs, and there were no legal restrictions that prevented persons with disabilities from voting in municipal council elections.
 The Ministry of Labor and Social Development was responsible for protecting the rights of persons with disabilities.
 Vocational rehabilitation projects and social care programs increasingly brought persons with disabilities into the mainstream.
-Persons with disabilities were elected and appointed as members of municipal councils in December 2015, and two individuals with disabilities also served on the consultative Shura Council, which was reconstituted on December 2.
+Persons with disabilities were elected and appointed as members of municipal councils in 2015, and two individuals with disabilities served on the consultative Shura Council, which was reconstituted in December 2016.

 Although racial discrimination is illegal, societal discrimination against members of national, racial, and ethnic minorities was a problem.
 There was also discrimination based on tribal or nontribal lineage.
 Descendants of former slaves in the country, who have African lineage, faced discrimination in both employment and society.
 There was formal and informal discrimination, especially racial discrimination, against foreign workers from Africa and Asia.
 The tolerance campaign of the King Abdulaziz Center for National Dialogue sought to address some of these problems, and it provided training during the year to combat discrimination against national, racial, or ethnic groups.